mdepaul/Rando-Calrissian/README.md

 	Dice mode
 		e=dice
-		Must include a listing of dice to "roll."
+		Must include a listing of dice to 'roll.'
 		Valid dice a d4, d6, d10, d12& d20
 		ex: 'rando e=dice d6 d10=3 d4=5' means roll 1 d6, 3 d10's and 5 d4's.
 The sum of all dice rolls is returned.

 F = File mode
 	Read the lines in the given file and return the value at a random line.